CluelessCoder73/ExactCut-Video-Tools/README.md

 * Each generated frame log file will have the same name as its corresponding video (including extension), with `_frame_log.txt` appended (e.g., `my_video.mp4_frame_log.txt`).
 These logs contain the essential frame type (I, P, B) and frame number information required for precise adjustments.

 **Step 6: Edit Your Proxy Videos in VirtualDub2**
-* Open a proxy video (or original MP4 if you skipped proxy creation) with VirtualDub2.
+* Open a proxy video (or the original MKV/MP4 if you skipped proxy creation) with VirtualDub2.
 You can use either the 32-bit or 64-bit version; the output vdscript is identical.
 (For performance, the 64-bit version is generally recommended).
 * **Efficient Editing Tips:**
     * Scan at high speed using `SHIFT + LEFT` and `SHIFT + RIGHT`.
     * Go even faster by using `ALT + LEFT` and `PGDN`.